Koan: Criticism from within the Zen tradition

 When asked why he did not make use of koans, Bankei pointed out that Chan masters before Yuanwu and Dahui did not make use of koans either.
 Bankei observed accurately that koan study represents a later development of Chinese Chan.
 "In this sense," Peter Haskel writes, "Bankei was a traditionalist.
 He harked back to the Zen masters of the 'golden age' before the triumph of the koan, masters like Lin-chi I-hsüan (J: Rinzai Gigen, d.
 860), founder of the Rinzai school."
 Similarly, D.T.
 Suzuki writes, "Bankei can be said to have attempted a return to the Zen of the early T'ang dynasty."
 Bankei said:

 Unlike the other masters everywhere, in my teaching I don't set up any particular object, such as realizing enlightenment or studying koans.
 Nor do I rely on the words of the buddhas and patriarchs.
 I just point things out directly, so there's nothing to hold onto, and that's why no one will readily accept [what I teach].

 The Sōtō school emphasizes shikantaza as its main practice, though it does not completely reject the study and use of koans.
 That being said, some Sōtō figures have criticized the Rinzai style koan method.
 Gentō Sokuchū (1729–1807), nominated abbot of Eiheiji in 1795, sought to purify the Sōtō school of koans, which he regarded as a foreign influence.
 According to Buswell and Lopez, the Sōtō school regards the Rinzai koan method as "an inferior, expedient attempt at concentration" in comparison to shikantaza, which is thus deployed in Sōtō polemics against the rival Rinzai school.
 The famous Sōtō master Kodo Sawaki also criticized Rinzai koan practice as "stepladder Zen" and said:From the end of the Song Dynasty to the Yuan [and] Ming dynasties techniques developed, and solving koans was the way monks became respected for having had satoris.
 Well, today [monks] have satoris, which in certain religious sects allows the monks to be candidates to be head priests of temples.
 That's the way they think.
 But they're wrong.
 Believe in zazen itself, and if you put your whole body into it, that is [true] zazen.

-Shin'ichi Hisamatsu (1889–1980) criticized contemporary koan practice, which moves from one koan to another, as gradualistic and likened it to trying to approximate a circle by forever increasing the number of sides of a polygon.
-He instead emphasized what he called his "fundamental koan" which he said included all koans.
+Shin'ichi Hisamatsu (1889–1980) criticized contemporary koan practice, which advances from one koan to another, as a form of gradualism and likened it to trying to approximate a circle by forever increasing the number of sides of a polygon.
+He instead taught what he called the "fundamental koan" which he said included all koans.
 (Note: One version of Hisamatsu's fundamental koan is: